ycrumeyrolle/FeatureFlipper/readme.md

 *A feature flipping system.*

-Feature flipping enable you to integrate your code earlier, avoiding feature branching. http://martinfowler.com/bliki/FeatureToggle.html
+Feature flipping enable you to integrate your code earlier, avoiding feature branching.
+It can also be used to provide specific behaviour to specific users (A/B testing, beta-test users). http://martinfowler.com/bliki/FeatureToggle.html

 Example of use: